xparq/httphp/live/README.txt

   HTTPHP instance will stop the old one first.
 (No need to bother killing the running server manually.
 You see?
 "Ideal for local development", I told you.
-Whenever you just want to serve up some project dir instantly, there is no simpler way than this.
+Whenever you just want to serve up some project dir instantly, and than switch to another, there is no simpler way than this.)
 - Runs on Node.js (v0.10.25 included), so it's easy to tweak.
 (And it's also slow.
 Did I mention to use it for internal development only?
 Yeah, NODE.js is fast, but only for I/O-bound high loads,